Summer Adventures 2015

 Day Adventures is Monday-Friday and the participants must to be on Campus by 8:00 AM daily.
 Please note that no breakfast will be provided for day participants.
 Make sure that your participant arrives dressed appropriately for the daily activity.
 A change of clothes, water bottle and towel is recommended.
 Healthy lunches and snacks will be provided daily.

 Weekend Adventures are available for all participants in addition to the Day Adventures.
 Weekend Adventures consist of two-night hut trips at Shrine Mountain Vail or a campus based river rafting program wherein the campers overnight at the CMC campus.
 On the campus based river program, the campers will experience a full day of rafting on Saturday, a half day on Sunday, and evenings of community and campus based activities Friday and Saturday.
 Each option rotates weekly based on youth and teen and adult schedules.
-More information regarding dates of each Weekend Adventure option is available at registration.
+More information regarding dates of each Weekend Adventure option is available below.